TYLearChen/CS_Grad_Admission/README.md

 - Model (Mimi)
+  The study plans to predict Chance of Admit with the probablity by using the raw data mentioned for the input.
+  Different models, including Bayesian, SVM and DNN, would be
   - Input: Collected from Github
   - Output: [Admission/ Rejection/ Probably] + chance(%)
   - Model: Bayes or SVM or DNN -> Shallow neural network (ensemble learning?)